maxdiluca/virtualrealitylab/content/authors/A_Vojtect_Ryp/_index.md

 ---
 # Display name
-title: Diallo Fatumata
+title: Vojtect Ryp

 # Username (this should match the folder name)
 authors:
-- Diallo_Fatumata
+- Vojtect_Ryp

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role:  Poject student
+role:  Volunteer Research Assistant

 # Organizations/Affiliations
 organizations: